Pope Francis accepts D.C. Cardinal Donald Wuerl's resignation

 Breaking News Emails

-Pope Francis has accepted the resignation of Washington, Washington Archbishop Donald Wuerl, the Vatican announced Friday, two months after a sweeping report claimed the powerful U.S. archbishop allowed priests accused of child sex abuse to be reinstated or reassigned.
+Pope Francis has accepted the resignation of Archbishop Donald Wuerl of Washington, D.C., the Vatican announced Friday, two months after a sweeping report claimed the powerful U.S. archbishop allowed priests accused of child sex abuse to be reinstated or reassigned.

 "The Holy Father's decision to provide new leadership to the archdiocese can allow all of the faithful, clergy, religious and lay, to focus on healing and the future," Wuerl said in a statement.